 With respect to individuals who are authorized to bind a company to trades, we prefer to rely on the legal doctrine of “apparent authority” rather than static lists of authorized persons.
 We believe this doctrine provides adequate protection from unauthorized trading to both parties.
 Of course, our commercial employees would not enter into transactions with a person they did not believe to be authorized, and when a new person calls to transact with us, they will normally verify that person’s authority.
 This is the procedure used in derivatives markets generally and we have found that it works quite well.

 Your continuing to enter into transactions with ENA after the date you receive this letter will indicate to Enron your willingness to continue to rely on the doctrine of apparent authority.
-If you decide that you are unable to continue to do business as described above then we, recommend that you cease trading with ENA and contact me to discuss how we may resolve this matter.
+If you decide that you are unable to continue to do business as described above please cease trading with ENA and contact me to discuss how we may resolve this matter.

 If you have any questions about these procedures, please call me or [insert dealmaker name] and we will be happy to discuss them with you.